 We are committed to fostering a culture of inclusion and we encourage individuals with underrepresented perspectives and backgrounds to apply.
 We especially encourage applications from women, gender minorities, people of colour, and people from regions other than North America and Western Europe who are excited about contributing to our mission.
 We are an equal opportunity employer.

-We would also like to highlight that we will likely invite applications to Research Fellow positions towards the end of this year.
+We would also like to highlight that we will likely invite applications to Research Fellow positions in the second half of 2023.
 These are non-visiting positions, intended for AI governance researchers who are interested in designing and executing a research agenda over two or more years.
-If you think that the Research Fellow position would be a better fit for you, please reach out to email@example.com and register your interest in that role.
+If you think that the Research Fellow position would be a better fit for you, please reach out to email@example.com or register your interest in that role using this form instead.